microsoft/pyright/docs/settings.md

 **python.analysis.typeshedPaths** [array of paths]: Paths to look for typeshed modules.
 Pyright currently honors only the first path in the array.

+**python.analysis.autoSearchPaths** [boolean]: Determines whether pyright automatically adds common search paths like "src" if there are no execution environments defined in the config file.

 **python.pythonPath** [path]: Path to Python interpreter.

 **python.venvPath** [path]: Path to folder with subdirectories that contain virtual environments.